 Medical Marijuana for Epilepsy Management

 Epilepsy is a common neurological disorder that is characterized by recurring seizures.
 These seizures are the result of a sudden brain activity that disrupts how the brain cells function.
+This condition affects more than 3 million people worldwide.
+As of 2015, 1.2% of the US population had active epilepsy.

 Through the years, marijuana as a medicinal treatment has been a widely-studied and hotly-debated public issue.
-But as researchers discover more and more of its therapeutic benefits, medical marijuana is becoming more acceptable to use, especially for epilepsy management.
+But, as researchers discover more and more of its therapeutic benefits, medical marijuana is becoming more acceptable to use, especially for epilepsy management.

 How Medical Marijuana May Help Patients With Epilepsy